Azure/bicep-registry-modules/avm/res/azure-stack-hci/cluster/README.md

 ### Parameter: `defaultGateway`

 The default gateway of the Management Network.
-Exameple: 192.168.0.1.
+Example: 192.168.0.1.

 - Required: Yes
 - Type: string